mindspore-lab/mindone/docs/diffusers/limitations.md

 Unlike the output `posterior = DiagonalGaussianDistribution(latent)`, which can do sampling by `posterior.sample()`.
 We can only output the `latent` and then do sampling through `AutoencoderKL.diag_gauss_dist.sample(latent)`.

+### `self.config` in `construct()`

+For many models, parameters used in initialization will be registered in `self.config`.
+They are often accessed during the `construct` like using `if self.config.xxx == xxx` to determine execution paths in origin 🤗diffusers.
+However getting attributes like this is not supported by static graph syntax of MindSpore.
+Two feasible replacement options are

+- set new attributes in initialization for `self` like `self.xxx = self.config.xxx`, then use `self.xxx` in `construct` instead.
+- use `self.config["xxx"]` as `self.config` is an `OrderedDict` and getting items like this is supported in static graph mode.

+When `self.config.xxx` changed, we change `self.xxx` and `self.config["xxx"]` both.

 ## Models

 The table below represents the current support in mindone/diffusers for each of those modules, whether they have support in Pynative fp16 mode, Graph fp16 mode, Pynative fp32 mode or Graph fp32 mode.